 As these and other dramas play out on Capitol Hill, NSAC will continue to provide timely and in-depth updates on our blog and via social media.

 Stay tuned for our updated agriculture appropriations chart for a full breakdown of the bill.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Carousel, Conservation, Energy & Environment, Food Safety, Grants and Programs, Local & Regional Food Systems, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Conservation, Energy & Environment, Food Safety, Grants and Programs, Local & Regional Food Systems, Research, Education & Extension, Rural Development